caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * More subtle sources of incompatibility
     * change in instructions latencies
   * No fully satisfactory solution exists today
-  * Partial or resaerch solutions
+  * Partial or research solutions
     * Recompile
     * Special VLIW coding/restrictions
     * Dynamic binary Translation is emerging
 * Latency cannot increase
   * Trivially, higher latendcy may violate data dependencies
 * **Compiler Technology problem**
-  * Parallel exectution is limited byt the need to find independent instructions
+  * Parallel exectution is limited by the need to find independent instructions
   * We need to deal with both data and control dependencies
 * **Control dependencies**
-  * If
-    * We have abundant resources (machine parallelism) and
+  * If we have abundant resources (machine parallelism)
-    * We do not care about power dissipation, etc. bu just look for performance
+  * and we do not care about power dissipation, etc. but just look for performance
   * We can execute all paths in parallel without making a choice
   * Instructions can be executed in parallel, but they are commited only if the relative predicate is true